-Although there are difficulties in making direct comparisons, given the gaps and difference in data categorisation (in particular, the grouping together of foster care, small children's homes, and SOS families in the postcommunist sample), two points stand out.
-First, the use of institutional care in the postcommunist sample: in five of the 12 countries, more than half of young people were living in institutional care, and in six of the 12 countries, between a quarter and half of placements were in institutional care.
+Although there are difficulties in making direct comparisons, given the gaps and difference in data categorisation (in particular, the grouping together of foster care, small children's homes and SOS families in the post-communist sample), two points stand out.
+First, the use of institutional care in the post-communist sample: in five of the countries, more than half of young people, and in six of the countries, more than a quarter of placements, were in institutional care.
 As discussed later, these placements were generally seen as very negative.
-This contrasted sharply with how positively residential centres, using social pedagogues, were seen in the European sample.
-Second, the prevalent use of kinship care placements in the postcommunist sample: these were used in 7 out of the 11 countries for which information was available, and in 6 of these countries over a quarter of placements were with kinship carers.
+This contrasted sharply with how positive residential centres, using social pedagogues, were seen in the European sample.

+Second, the prevalent use of kinship care placements in the post-communist sample: it was used in seven out of the 11 countries for which information was available, and in six of these countries over a quarter of placements was with kinship carers.

-Age of Leaving Care
+Age of leaving care

-Ten postcommunist countries provided information on the age of leaving care-no information was provided for Estonia, Georgia, Kyrgyzstan, or Uzbekistan (see Table 4).
-This showed that the age range of leaving care was wide, with young people ageing out of care from between 14 years to 26 years of age.
-In Albania and in Bosnia and Herzegovina, young people could leave care from aged 14 and 15, respectively, if not continuing in education.
-In the Russian Federation, young people aged out of care between 18 and 23, and those who were continuing their education or pursuing vocational training were entitled to support.
-There was evidence from some of these countries (e.g., Czech Republic and Poland) that young people will age out of care later if they continue with their education.
+Ten post-communist countries provided information on the age of leaving care (there was no information provided for Estonia, Georgia, Kyrgyzstan, Uzbekistan) (see Fig. 4).
+This showed the age range of leaving care was wide - young people ageing out of care from between 14 years to 26 years of age.
+In Albania, and Bosnia and Herzegovina, young people could leave care from aged 14 and 15, respectively, if not continuing in education.
+In the Russian Federation young people aged out of care between 18-23 and those who were continuing their education or pursuing vocational training were entitled to support.
+There was evidence from some of these countries (e.g. Czech Republic and Poland) that young people will age out of care later if they continued with their education.